xgfone/gconf/README.md

 }
 ```

 For the base types and their slice types, it's not goroutine-safe to get or set the value of the struct field.
-But you can use the versions of their `OptField`.
+But you can use the versions of their `OptField` instead.
 ```go
 package main